Hurt on the Job? A Lawyer Can Provide Legal Assistance for Claims and Appeals

 - Days off work.

-- Dates of all medical treatment.
+- Dates of medical treatment.

-- All round-trip mileage incurred for the medical treatment.
+- Round-trip mileage for medical treatment.

 - Receipts for all out-of-pocket medical and prescription costs.

-Have You Been Injured at Work?
+If You Have Been Injured at Work…